nuxt/vue-meta/docs/api/README.md

 - type `string`
 - default `ssr`

 The app id for a server side rendered app.
-You shouldnt have to change this normallygit s
+You shouldnt have to change this normally

 ### tagIDKeyName
 - type `string`